Policies

 7.7.1 Where guarantees are provided in relation to Service Availability, Service downtime caused by any of the following is excluded from the calculation of Service Availability:

-7.7.1.1 In the event of a simultaneous primary and backup power failure in the datacenter where the Dependent Infrastructure is hosted.
+7.7.1.1 In the event of a simultaneous primary and backup power failure in the data center where the Dependent Infrastructure is hosted.

 7.7.1.2. scheduled maintenance, prior notification of which has been sent to the Customer and no objection has been received from the Customer.